QiKatherine/QiKatherine.github.io/content/top/about.md

+﻿Hello beautiful people!
+Thanks for being interested in finding out about me!

-﻿I am a Ph.D. candidate in the interdisciplinary area of statistical/machine learning and econometric study.
+I am a future rich people, standup comedy guru, rapper the extraordinaire...
+But somehow, I am currently doing a Ph.D. research in the interdisciplinary area of statistical/machine learning and econometric study.
+(Well, we all have dreams right?)

+-----
+Here is something more about my study, referring to a series of keywords I did not expect when I was a kid:
 The key challenge in any complex system learning is **problem identification** , which comes down to various types of causality inference and optimization work.
 I am particularly experienced in establishing theoretical statistical models and evaluating empirical econometric studies.
-My master's education equips me to design natural experiments and observational study with features such as time series, stochastic, probabilistic based models, etc.
+My years of school equips me to design natural experiments and observational study with features such as time series, stochastic, probabilistic based models, etc.

------

 #### Interests in Statistics
 As a statistical researcher, I'm into Bayesian learning and variable selection in classification issues.
 I used to explore the re-parameterized Bayesian model, such as spike & slab prior.
 These unusual model comes with good mathematical properties but difficult to evaluate analytically.
 To conquer the computational limitation, I used MCMC with the Metropolis-Hastings process to recover the asymptotic probability model.
 In this process, I began to develop interests in high-performance computation.

 #### Interests in Econometrics
-As an economic researcher, my specialty lies in quantitative corporate finance study (a sub-area of financial economics).
+As an economic researcher, my speciality lies in quantitative corporate finance study (a sub-area of financial economics).
 Based on this interest, I am currently undertaking the study of evaluation algorithms to help make risk-controlled and efficient investment decisions, in medium to big size data.
 Following this, I hope to establish financial indicators/systems to detect and, most importantly, predict investment/risk alert signals in daily information processing activities, which potentially can be beneficial to government sectors, the central bank, corporate governors, researchers, and other stakeholders.

 #### Interests in semantic unit based programming
-My daily text based workflow is built on Emacs, which requires certain knowledge of Emacs-lisp hacking.
+My daily text-based workflow is built on Emacs, which requires certain knowledge of Emacs-lisp hacking.
 The distinct features of semantic unit based programming got me interested.

 -----